pyload/pyload/docs/write_hooks.rst

-.. _write_hooks:
+.. _write_addons:

 Hooks
 =====

-A Hook is a python file which is located at :file:`pyload/plugins/hooks`.
+A Hook is a python file which is located at :file:`pyload/plugins/addons`.
-The :class:`HookManager <pyload.HookManager.HookManager>` will load it automatically on startup.
+The :class:`HookManager <pyload.manager.HookManager.HookManager>` will load it automatically on startup.
 Only one instance exists over the complete lifetime of pyload.
-Your hook can interact on various events called by the :class:`HookManager <pyload.HookManager.HookManager>`, do something complete autonomic and has full access to the :class:`Api <pyload.Api.Api>` and every detail of pyLoad.
+Your hook can interact on various events called by the :class:`HookManager <pyload.manager.HookManager.HookManager>`, do something complete autonomic and has full access to the :class:`Api <pyload.Api.Api>` and every detail of pyLoad.
-The UpdateManager, CaptchaTrader, UnRar and many more are realised as hooks.
+The UpdateManager, CaptchaTrader, UnRar and many more are realised as addons.

 Hook header
 -----------